 You can frost these cupcakes in lots of ways!
 Use a small ice cream scoop to drop a small frosting ball on each cupcake.
 You can also just spread frosting on with a rubber spatula or knife.

 You can easily make these strawberry cupcakes dairy-free.
-Use either vegan butter or light oil in place of the butter in the cupcake batter and use vegan butter for the frosting.
+Use either vegan butter or light oil in place of the butter in the cupcake batter, and use vegan butter for the frosting.

-More Delicious Gluten Free Cupcakes Recipes:
+More Delicious Gluten Free Cupcake Recipes:

 Gluten Free Strawberry Cupcakes